jazzfan2/crypto/README.md

 	pepper
 	poplar

-To stop the program after a receiving a query result, type:
+To stop the program after a query result, type:

 	q

-To continue for a new query, type character(s).
+To continue for a new query, type any character(s).

 To abort while already in input mode, type: